CyberGrandChallenge/Event-FAQ/event_faq.md

 # CGC CFE Sparring Partner

+Q7: We've noticed sparring is now occurring more often.
+Can we schedule constant sparring for our team?

+A7: No. Only one CFE infrastructure exists, and we must share this resource between all competitors and DARPA/CGC continuous readiness testing.
+DARPA/CGC will use all available infrastructure time to provide unscheduled sparring to competitors in a distribution that is fair and abundant as possible with the time remaining.

 Q6: When will CFE sparring sessions be scheduled?

 A6: As of July 15, 2016, CFE sparring sessions may occur at any time on any day of the week leading up to CFE.